kenyon/puppet-bind/README.md

 ### Beginning with bind

-For a default configuration that provides recursive name resolution service:
+For a default configuration that provides recursive, caching name resolution service:

 ```puppet
 include bind